typedb/typedb-docs/0001-typedb/02-dev/01-connections.md

 ---
-pageTitle: Basics
+pageTitle: Connections
-keywords: typedb, basics
+keywords: typedb, basics, connect, connection, session, database
-longTailKeywords: basic concepts of typedb
+longTailKeywords: basic concepts of typedb, typedb connection, typedb database, typedb session
-summary: Brief description of basic concepts of typedb.
+summary: Brief description of connection to TypeDB.
 toc: false
 ---

-# Basics
+# Connections

-## Server connection
+## Clients

 [TypeDB Client](04-clients.md) handles remote connection to the TypeDB Server.
 We then use this connection to manage [databases](#databases) and open [sessions](#sessions).